Page 7 - Benchmark: HD Tune Pro 4.60

 From: Developer's Page

 Unfortunately, HD Tune does not generate any fancy independent graph outputs in particular, so I had to edit my screenshot out a bit to make it look better for publishing in a review.
-Again, like our HD Tach results on the previous page, the line is nice and flat as before.
+Unlike our HD Tach results on the previous page, the line was a bit bumpy, but remained fairly flat on average.
 It differs slightly in magnitude than the other program -- probably due to testing algorithms used -- but its performance characteristics are identical in practice.
-Other than that, the results are commendable across the range; the recorded access time is virtually nil, and is the lowest we have ever seen (The Vector came in at 0.038ms, but that 0.003ms difference is really negligible).
-The OCZ Vertex 450 256GB posted roughly similar results otherwise for the sequential read speed.
+Other than that, the results were commendable across the range; the recorded access time was very low, as we would expect from a solid state drive.
+The OCZ Trion 150 480GB posted roughly similar results otherwise for the sequential read speed, except its average was slightly below the Trion 100 in the same test this time.
 Do keep in mind the discussion we had on the previous page, as it still applies here.

 3. Benchmark: AIDA64 Disk Benchmark

 4. Benchmark: ATTO Disk Benchmark

 5. Benchmark: Crystal Disk Mark 3.0